ColinWu0403/ECG_AFIB/README.md

 The model is written in Python using scikit-learn and TensorFlow Keras for classification and uses wfdb and Neurokit2 to analyze ECG signals and measure data to export them to a dataset (in the data/ folder as .csv files).

-The ECG signals are taken from the MIT-BIH Atrial Fibrillation Database (afdb) and the PTB-XL ECG Databse (ptbxl).
+The ECG signals are taken from the MIT-BIH Atrial Fibrillation Database (afdb) and the PTB-XL ECG Database (ptb).

-The afdb and ptb folders contains the signals for the respective database, but the actual files are not pushed as they are too large.
-You can download them on the official website (link is in the citation below).
+The afdb/ and ptb/ folders contain the respective database signals, but the actual files are not pushed as they are too large.
+You can download them on the official website (the link is in the citation below).

 ## Install required libraries
 ```